Best Car Insurance for Teachers in 2025

 • Early quote discount for getting a quote before your current policy ends

-• New car discount for insuring a vehicle that is less than three years old
+• New car discount for insuring a vehicle less than three years old

-Teachers looking for a way to lower insurance rates can sometimes qualify for occupational discounts specifically for educators.
-Not all companies offer this type of discount.
-Among those that do are Country Financial, Farmers, GEICO, Liberty Mutual and Mercury.
-You can also ask your insurance carrier if they have a special discount for you.
+Teachers looking to lower insurance rates can sometimes qualify for occupational discounts specifically for educators.
+Not all companies offer this discount, and availability varies by state and insurer.

 Company With Teacher Discount